ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 [^forking]: Clone is probably better practice, but this is a toy example for now and I like the word fork.
 [^first-try]: Not even close, but I've spared you all the silly mistakes.
 [^enter-exit]: From the [`ptrace` man page](https://man7.org/linux/man-pages/man2/ptrace.2.html): "Syscall-enter-stop and syscall-exit-stop are indistinguishable from each other by the tracer.
 The tracer needs to keep track of the sequence of ptrace-stops in order to not misinterpret syscall-enter-stop as syscall-exit-stop or vice versa.
 In general, a syscall-enter-stop is always followed by syscall-exit-stop, PTRACE_EVENT stop, or the tracee's death; no other kinds of ptrace-stop can occur in between.
 However, note that seccomp stops (see below) can cause syscall-exit-stops, without preceding syscall-entry-stops.
 If seccomp is in use, care needs to be taken not to misinterpret such stops as syscall-entry-stops."
+[^pc]: "program counter" - this is like a bookmark telling the child process what step of its instructions it's currently executing.
+It's how we'll be able to tell which piece of code is trying to make the syscall.
 [^verify-previous-pc]: Just to verify, we can also check that the previous pc from `r30` is the same as the link register when we go down one frame on the stack.
 [^path-ambiguity]: As the doc points out, the pathname is potentially ambiguous when newlines are present or the underlying file has been deleted.
 I'm sure we could disambiguate this by looking at the inode instead, but that's beyond the scope of this proof of concept.
+[^rebuild] Unfortunately, because the "files" in the `/proc/` filesystem aren't actually files, we can't just subscribe to get notified and rebuild the map any time it changes.